 The Shirley Sherwood Gallery of Botanical Art is the first gallery in the world dedicated solely to botanical art.

-Please note: Due to staff shortages, both the Shirley Sherwood Gallery of Botanical Art and the Marianne North Gallery will be closed on Mondays from 1 September until further notice.
+Please note: Due to staff shorages the Shirley Sherwood Gallery of Botanical Art and the Marianne North Gallery will be closed on Mondays, and between 1pm to 2pm on Fridays, Saturdays and Sundays.
 Please contact the galleries on 020 8332 3622 to confirm opening hours.

 The history of botanical art